 Synthesis of multiple targets via selective transformations from a common molecular unit

 In the course of our experimental studies, we were able to confirm the hypothesis that the presence of similar fundamental core structures is not exclusive to chemical compounds extracted from the same natural source.
 Common and highly resembling molecular frames can be identified throughout various forms of life, such as different (and often distantly related) families of plants, corals, algae, as well as fungi and even bacteria.

-Molecules thus built, can now be tested in a broad range of biological assays (measuring primary activities, efficacy, selectivity and cellular toxicity) in a rapid and efficient manner.
-Offering conceptually new perspective, it became possible to generate advanced scaffolds that unite different groups of natural molecules and "launch" the necessary type of pharmacological activity.
-Once synthesised, each of the new products is subjected to a biological evaluation study, thus revealing its potential therapeutic activity.
-A positive result drive the selective synthesis of desired compound and its structural analogues (libraries) utilizing the simple synthetic techniques.
+Molecules thus built, are tested in a broad range of biological assays (measuring primary activities, efficacy, selectivity and cellular toxicity) in a rapid and efficient manner.
+Offering a conceptually new perspective, it became possible to generate advanced scaffolds that unite different groups of natural molecules and "launch" the necessary type of pharmacological activity.
+Each of the new products is subjected to a biological evaluation study to reveal its potential therapeutic activity.
+Positive results drive the selective synthesis of the desired compound and its structural analogues utilizing simple synthetic techniques.
 Obviously, the developed type of retrosynthetic analysis allows for saving time and financial costs associated with studying the specificity of the pharmacological activity of the molecules.